Nigeria Sovereign Investment Authority: History

 Nigeria is the most populous country on the African continent with an estimated 203,452,505 million people.
 It is also one of the largest producers of oil, on which the majority of its economy relies.
 Petroleum exports account for approximately 90 percent of its foreign revenue and 80 percent of government revenue.
 Given Nigeria's dependence on oil, its economy is susceptible to shifts in oil prices.

 Excess oil reserves were previously allocated to the Excess Crude Account (ECA), which was set up in 2004 as a stabilisation fund to meet the country's yearly budget deficits and to contribute to the development of local infrastructure.
 The constitutionality of the ECA has been brought into question.

 Nigeria's SWF was brought into law in 2011 via the Nigeria Sovereign Investment Authority Act and is expected to replace the ECA.
 The act authorized the establishment of the Nigeria Sovereign Investment Authority, giving it jurisdiction over the country's excess petroleum reserves.
 The fund is intended as security against future economic instability, to contribute towards the development of the country's infrastructure and as a savings mechanism for future generations, using the country's excess oil revenues.
 It is also expected that managing these reserve funds will help to protect Nigeria's economy from external shocks.
 With an initial financing of US$1bn USD from the Nigerian government, the fund is the third largest in Sub-Saharan Africa, after Botswana and Angola.

+In 2014, NSIA established the subsidiaries NSIA Motorways Company Limited, NSIA Power Investment Company Limited, NSIA Health-care Investment Company Limited and NSIA Real Estates Investment Company Limited.